Okay folks, buckle up — we’re going on a little trip…

 Because you can’t get your time or money back, it doesn’t make sense to continue being unhappy in your career – your law degree is a sunk cost.
 Instead, consider embarking on a fulfilling career path that will bring you contentment in the future.

-Avoiding the Concorde Fallacy is critical to making informed decisions in every aspect of your life, whether it’s finances, careers, or relationships.
+Avoiding the Concorde Fallacy is critical to making informed decisions in every aspect of your life, whether finances, careers, or relationships.
 Ultimately, the best thing you can do is make peace with your past decisions and move forward with the wisdom you gained from your experiences.
-Understanding the psychology of decision-making is critical for your well-being, particularly when it comes to your finances.
+Understanding the psychology of decision-making is critical for your well-being, particularly regarding your finances.

 Julep is not a financial institution, financial advisor, or credit repair company, and does not provide credit repair services of any kind.
 The information provided is for general educational and reference purposes only.
 The information is not intended to provide legal, tax, or financial advice.
 We do not propose any guarantee that the information provided will repair or improve your financial profile.
 Consult the services of a competent licensed professional when You need financial assistance.